Faek/voice-attack-mq-plugin/README.md

  -  User : {TXT:TwitchAlertUser}
  -  Gifter : {TXT:TwitchAlertGifter}
  -  Amount: {DEC:TwitchAlertAmount}

+# Browsing the API

+Visit http://localhost:55569/metadata to browse the API endpoint definitions

 # Configuration File
 This plugin works out of the box with 0 configuration, however there are a few options in the config file.